tefi-anbessa/delegated_types/README.md

-# delegated_types
+# README

-Bare minimum set up for testing rails delegated types.
+Bare bones application to demonstrate the use of Delegated Types in rails 8.

+## Setup